Privacy Notice

 Lawful basis

 Our lawful bases for processing personal data is that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
-In the case of data collected for monitoring your access to GovWifi from DMO equipment, the lawful basis is legitimate interest.
+In the case of data collected for monitoring your access to GovWifi from DMO equipment, the lawful basis is our legitimate interest in ensuring the network is used appropriately, securely, and in compliance with applicable laws and policies.
 In the case of subscriptions to our email services, the lawful basis is your consent at the point you subscribe.

 How you can help